moetunes/Nextwm/README.md

   * Moved the RC FILE to $HOME/.config/snapwm/rc.conf
   * Windows can be added/removed to/from the master area with keyboard shortcuts
   * Keyboard shortcuts and apps settings moved to files in ~/.config/snapwm/
+  * rc.conf changed to semi-colon seperated
+  * Number of desktops now read from rc.conf
+  * Whether to left align the current windows' name in the bar moved to rc.conf
+  * No need to rebuild the wm to change a setting

 ###Installation